The Background of Data Science Roles

 Data Scientist vs. Data Engineer: Some Published Data

-To promote an understanding that Data Engineering is almost a part of enterprise Data Governance mission, the DATAVERSITY® webinar Unlock Business Value through Data Quality Engineering demonstrates the correlation between Data Quality engineering and an overall business strategy.
-The presenter of this webinar, Dr. Peter Aiken, is a firm believer that enterprises can identify business problems very quickly if they explore the data problems.
+To promote an understanding that Data Engineering is almost a part of enterprise Data Governance mission, the webinar Data Architect vs. Data Engineer vs. Data Modeler demonstrates the correlation between Data Quality engineering and an overall business strategy.
+The presenter of this webinar, Donna Burbank, is a firm believer that enterprises can identify business problems very quickly if they explore the data problems.

-Both Data Scientists and Data Engineers are here to stay, but Data Scientists will gradually fade into the background while the Data Engineer will gain more prominence in the foreground, handling all the manual processes of Data Analytics.
+Both data scientists and data engineers are here to stay, but data scientists may gradually fade into the background while the data engineer will gain more prominence in the foreground, handling all the manual processes of data analytics.

 Image used under license from Shutterstock.com